|Tickets FC Barcelona 2017|

 Where to stay in Grandvalira?

-The fashionable areas to stay are Soldeu and El Tarter.
-The biggest village is Pas de la Casa, which is also popular due to the many great pistes and high altitude, whereas smaller villages like Canillo and Encamp are quieter and perfect for families.
-Grau Roig only has one hotel, so that is a bit isolated and undisturbed and the hotel is excellent.
+The fashionable areas to stay are Soldeu and El Tarter villages.
+The biggest and oldest ski village in Andorra is Pas de la Casa, which is also popular because of many nice pistes and its high altitude.
+Smaller villages like Canillo and Encamp are at a lower elevation and perfect for families.
+Grau Roig is a base station, not a village.
+It only has one hotel, which makes it a bit isolated but also undisturbed and the hotel at Grau Roig is excellent.

 Hotels in Grandvalira ski sectors